Our commitment to you and your family’s health care needs

 Contract negotiations between providers and insurers are common.
 At UnitedHealthcare, we negotiate about 2,000 provider contracts every year on average.
 The vast majority of those result in renewed contracts with no disruption for our members, and also no external noise as the negotiations are handled professionally and behind closed doors.

-This isn’t about money.
-We’ve reached agreement on financial terms.
-Rather, this is about language within our contract.
+The key issue in our negotiation is regarding language within our contract.
 At its core, this is about protecting access to care.
 As an in-network provider, Johns Hopkins should not have the discretion to turn patients away.

 We have a responsibility to uphold our members’ ability to rely on our network for consistent, equitable access to care they need.
 Johns Hopkins is demanding language in its contract that would give them the right to refuse treatment for any employer it does not want to do business with.
 In other words, they are attempting to reserve the right to turn away UnitedHealthcare members at their discretion as an in-network provider.
 This is unacceptable.